06Neel/Data-Science-Capstone-Project/README.md

 - Input various car features, such as mileage, brand, year, and more, to get an estimated price.
 - The app uses a trained machine learning model to make predictions.

+ ## Model Deployment
+  We are pleased to announce that the project has been successfully deployed using Streamlit.
+You can access the live deployment of the Car Price Prediction model    by following this link: [Car Price Prediction Deployment](https://data-science-capstone-project-car-price-prediction-by-06neel.streamlit.app/)

+## Usage
+  Once you access the Streamlit app, you will be able to interact with the model's user-friendly interface.
+Simply input the relevant features of the car you want to predict the price for, and the model will provide you with an estimated price based on the trained data.
+Feel free to experiment with different combinations of features and explore the model's performance.

+## Feedback and Contributions
+  Your feedback and contributions are highly appreciated.
+If you encounter any issues, have suggestions for improvement, or would like to contribute to the project, please don't hesitate to create an issue or submit a pull request in this repository.

+ - Let's start predicting car prices!
+Enjoy using the Car Price Prediction model deployed on Streamlit.

+-  **Note** : This project is for educational purposes only, and the predicted prices should not be considered as definitive values for real-world transactions.

 ## Installation

 To run the Car Price Prediction Streamlit App on your local machine, follow these steps:

-1. Clone this repository to your local machine using the following command:`git clone https://github.com/06Neel/Data-Science-Capstone-Project.git`
+1. **Clone this repository to your local machine using the following command**:`git clone https://github.com/06Neel/Data-Science-Capstone-Project.git`

-2. Navigate to the project directory:`cd car-price-prediction-streamlit`
+2. **Navigate to the project directory**:`cd car-price-prediction-streamlit`

-3. Create a virtual environment (optional but recommended) and activate it:`python -m venv venv`
+3. **Create a virtual environment (optional but recommended) and activate it**:`python -m venv venv`
-- For Windows:`venv\Scripts\activate`
+    - **For Windows**:`venv\Scripts\activate`
-- For Unix or Linux:`source venv/bin/activate`
+    - **For Unix or Linux**:`source venv/bin/activate`

-4. Install the required dependencies: `pip install -r requirements.txt`
+4. **Install the required dependencies**: `pip install -r requirements.txt`

-5. Run the Streamlit app:`streamlit run app.py`
+5. **Run the Streamlit app**:`streamlit run app.py`

-6. Open your web browser and go to `http://localhost:8501` to access the Car Price Prediction app.
+6. **Open your web browser and go to** `http://localhost:8501` **to access the Car Price Prediction app**.

 ## Dataset